 These are exciting times for Homeopathic Medicine in Ontario.
 Now that Homeopathy has entered the realm of regulated health professions, practitioners are experiencing an increased demand for their services.
 Recognition by the Ministry of Health of this wonderful healing modality, along with castly improved insurance coverage is resulting in more people exercising their freedom of choice in healthcare and choosing homeopathy.
 Needless to say, it's a wonderful time to being the study of homeopathic medicine.

 Our Homeopathy and Health Sciences Program is an intensive, specialized course in homeopathic medicine.
 Our priority is to make available to the student all the knowledge, insight and experience necessary to become an excellent professional homeopath with a successful homeopathic practice.
 Both the theoretical and clinical components adhere to, or exceed, the College of Homeopaths of Ontario’s entry-to-practice competencies.
+This is also the only Homeopathic program in Canada that is accredited by ACHENA, which is the gold standard for homeopathic education in North America.

 This three-year In Class, Professional training course in pure Hahnemannian Homeopathy begins in September and January of each year.
 For the course in September, classes are held two weekends per month from September to June, from 9:00 a.m. to 5:00 p.m. at Northrop Frye Hall, 73 Queens Park Crescent East, in the University of Toronto.
 In addition to weekend classes at U of T, students attend the CCHM Internship Clinic at Yonge and Davisville, and complete additional clinical hours in the Clinical Externship program.